devlocalhost/sysmon/README.md

 if you want to suggest a new feature, or if you found something that is not correct (for example, incorrect cpu temperature or ram usage/something else) feel free to open an issue

-## notes
+## notes (for old sysmon)
 You might **NOT** be able to view the temperature, or the temperature might **NOT** be accurate, because sysmon reads `/sys/class/thermal/thermal_zone0/temp` or `/sys/class/hwmon/hwmon1/temp1_input` to get the temperature, and your system might report it in a different file for example.
 If sysmon cannot read the temperature, it will display "??". **You will NOT see the temperature if you have an AMD cpu**.
-If you know how to fix this, please open an issue or pull request
+If you know how to fix this, or if you have an implementation to get the cpu temperature on either amd, intel or both, please make a pr or open an issue

 ## credits
 many thanks to [skyblueborb](https://github.com/skyblueborb) for helping me test, fix and make the cpu temperature feature better